org-formation/org-formation-cli/docs/cloudformation-resources.md

  ```

- Will result in the following cloudformation (assuming MyBinding has 3 accounts):
+ Will result in the following CloudFormation (assuming MyBinding has 3 accounts):

 ``` yaml
 Principal: